offgridauthor/songg/README.md

 To see where that music came from, check out json files--songs--in `/Songs`.
 The musical structure is described more, below; but some things are obvious.
 There should always be a chord dictionary and sequencing requirements; composer info, and so on.

 At the moment, the default song that gets generated is the first that nodejs finds in `/Songs`.
 (A next task is to created an index that shows all the songs and allows the user to choose which to create.)

+### A note on the flat directory structure of the codebase
+Although the folder structure is flat, the code is not.
+There are two major kinds of class: the Segments, which are data models representing a song, and the manipulators, which are logical units for traversing and altering notes in the various Segments.
+Segments are the data model and submodel.
+They include the architectural sections of a song: Song, Phase (like a verse or chorus), and Frase (spelled that way to distinguish it visually against _Phase_).
+The major subclasses of Manipulator are SongManipulator, PhaseManipulator, and FraseManipulator.
+They correspond to the parts of a song.

+Segments are in the project root and manipulators are in a folder thus named.

+There is one controller, the SongController.
+It handles the song by means of a SongHandler class.
+The SongHandler is mostly a builder that applies algorithms.
+A SongFile (controlled by SongHandle) does the final save to .midi.

+### The front end
+You can immediately navigate to the `/songSystem` route.
+A link, there, will let you do a basic download.

+The project is at a great starting place for front-end development.
+A nice feature would be to generate any song in the fileList from a list of options (instead of automatically generating the first.)

+### Overview of Processing

+In the current version, the medium of input is a json file with notation from [tonal.js](https://github.com/danigb/tonal).
+The data format is intended to be creatively useful for musicians who also know how to code.
+Some json property names correspond to code classes; the code is meant to be easily extensible for someone who spends a little time with the project.

+Primary json data is in two categories: (1) music-theoritical, such as chord names, note names, keys, and tonal increments; and (2) input for JavaScript algorithms that manipulate the notes defined by (1).

+[Tonal.js](https://github.com/danigb/tonal) is a music theory library for JavaScript.
+An example of something tonal.js allows you to do is to generate chords and scales from musical terminology such as "C major", but the library has many other music-theoretical features.
+The other major feature of Songg is that it allows you to export Midi tracks via [jsmidgen](https://github.com/dingram/jsmidgen).
+Midi is a format popular with musicians, and you can drop ".midi" or ".mid" files into other music editing applications.

 ### Usage notes; the JSON file